-Output Over-Voltage Protection (OVP)
+Output Over Voltage Protection (OVP)

-The output voltage can be continuously monitored for overvoltage protection.
-If REFIN voltage is lower than 1.33V, the output voltage threshold follows to absolute over-voltage 2V.
-If REFIN voltage is higher than 1.33V, the output voltage threshold follows relative over-voltage 1.5 x $V{REFIN}$ .
+The output voltage can be continuously monitored for over voltage protection.
+If REFIN voltage is lower than 1.33V, the over voltage threshold follows to absolute over voltage 2V.
+If REFIN voltage is higher than 1.33V, the over voltage threshold follows relative over voltage 1.5 x VREFIN.
 When OVP is triggered, UGATE goes low and LGATE is forced high.
-The RT8811A is latched once OVP is triggered and can only be released by PVCC or EN power on reset.
-A 5 $\mu$ s delay is used in OVP detection circuit to prevent false trigger.
+The RT8812A is latched once OVP is triggered and can only be released by PVCC or EN power on reset.
+A 5μs delay is used in OVP detection circuit to prevent false trigger.

-Output Under-Voltage Protection (UVP)
+Output Under Voltage Protection (UVP)

-The output voltage can be continuously monitored for undervoltage protection.
-When the output voltage is less than 40% of its set voltage, under-voltage protection is triggered and then all UGATE and LGATE gate drivers are forced low.
-There is a 3μs delay built into the UVP circuit to prevent false transitions.
+The output voltage can be continuously monitored for under voltage protection.
+When the output voltage is less than 40% of its set voltage, under voltage protection is triggered and then all UGATE and LGATE gate drivers are forced low.
+There is a 3μs delay built in the UVP circuit to prevent false transitions.
 During soft-start, the UVP blanking time is equal to PGOOD blanking time.